 How Much PIV Should I Actually Expect to Make?

 The reward system by design has a lot of randomness built into it.
 This is done for security purposes, but it can make calculations a bit tricky.
-With that said, a Masternode requires 10,000 PIV, and each Masternode should be getting a reward approximately every 1-2 days.
-For staking, a very general rule of thumb is that for every 1,000 PIV (slightly over that in fact), you can expect a staking reward once every 30 days, but remember that this is a completely randomized process!
+With that said, a Masternode requires 10,000 PIV, and each Masternode should be getting a reward approximately every 1-2 days, but this may vary depending on the number of currently active masternodes.
+For staking, a very general rule of thumb is that for every 1,000 PIV (slightly over that in fact), you can expect a staking reward once every 30 days, but remember that this is a completely randomized process.
 You may go for 15 days without a reward and then get two in one day.
-It’s completely possible!

 Want More Information?

-Please join our thriving Slack community and ask any question you would like!
-Get your invite at PIVX.Slack.com.
+Please join our thriving Discord community and ask any question you would like!
+Get your invite at https://discordapp.com/invite/jzqVsJd